heavyedge/heavyedge-landmarks/doc/source/index.rst

 The following example shows the result of pre-shape dimensionality reduction using PNS and PCA.
 The :mod:`skpns` module is used for PNS analysis.
+Note that the landmarks are not scaled in this example because they are one-dimensional, and that PNS does not require standardization.
 It can be seen that the PNS preserves the original shapes better than PCA.

 .. plot::